[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 Click to read "I love my Caregivers" by Wanda

-To avoid this problem there are some activities that should be avoided, or approached very cautiously.
-The following are suggestions can help you enjoy water activities without causing lymphedema to become worse.
-[1]
+Hot water causes vasodilation, which is the expansion of the blood vessels.
+This expansion increases the amount of fluid that moves out of the blood vessels and into the tissues.
+In areas affected by lymphedema this causes increased swelling.To avoid this problem there are some activities that should be avoided, or approached very cautiously.
+The following suggestions can help you enjoy water activities without causing your lymphedema swelling to become worse.

-Soaking in a hot tub raises the body temperature and can increase the swelling of lymphedema.
-For those at risk of developing lymphedema but do not yet show symptoms, soaking in a hot tub can cause the lymphedema to develop.
+• For those who are at risk of developing lymphedema, but do not yet have symptoms, soaking in a hot tub could cause the development of lymphedema.

-For those with lymphedema or at risk of developing it, the following precautions are recommended.
-[3]
+For those with lymphedema, or at risk of developing it, the following precautions are recommended.

 • Limit drinking alcohol while in the hot tub.
 Instead drink plenty of water so you are well hydrated.

-• For many, a hot shower or a long soaking bath (with fragrant bubbles), is a special pleasure; however if you have lymphedema, it is best to limit this temperature to no more than 102 degrees Fahrenheit (38.9 degrees Celsius).
+For many a long soak in the bath tub, perhaps with fragrant bubbles, is a special relaxing pleasure; however if you have lymphedema, it is best to limit your soaking time to no more than 15 minutes with the water temperature at no more than 102 degrees Fahrenheit (38.9 degrees Celsius).

 • Gentle exercises are usually done in water that is 94 degrees Fahrenheit (34 degrees Celsius) or slightly less.

-• Strenuous exercises, such as swimming laps should be performed in much cooler water, usually between 68 degrees Fahrenheit (20 degrees Celsius)
+• Strenuous exercises, such as swimming laps should be performed in much cooler water, usually between 68 degrees Fahrenheit (20 degrees Celsius).

-© LymphNotes.com 2009.This information does not replace the advice of a qualified health care professional.
+@LymphNotes.com 2014.This information does not replace the advice of a qualified health care professional.

 Got a question or comment?
 Post in the 'Living With Lymphedema' forum.

-Category: Living With Lymphedema Updated: 2009-11-13
+Category: Living With Lymphedema Updated: 2014-10-14

 HONcode: